 The expedition found the monkey between the Guariba River and the Roosevelt River in the northwestern part of the Brazilian state of Mato Grosso.

-The team found 48 species of mammal, including armadillos, anteaters, deer and monkeys, as well as 313 species of birds, including some that had only previously been seen in other South American countries.
-Their survey of fish turned up possible new species, including a catfish, a small, brightly colored tetra, and very small fish known locally as 'piaus.' [ In Amazon, New Species Discovered Every Three Days ]
+The team found 48 species of mammals, including armadillos, anteaters, deer and monkeys, as well as 313 species of birds, including some that had only previously been seen in other South American countries.
+Their survey of fish turned up possible new species, including a catfish, a small, brightly colored tetra, and very small fish known locally as "piaus."

 They also found threatened species, including a giant anteater, giant armadillo, giant otter, jaguar and ocelot.

 The area explored faces a litany of environmental and social problems, including illegal logging and fishing, pollution, the expansion of agriculture, violent conflicts over land, a lack of health or education services and electricity, plus a lack of oversight by state and federal authorities, according to the WWF.